Appearance

 bash

-npx caliper check --hookPR review
+npx caliper gatePR review

 Full multi-phase pipeline that posts findings as inline GitHub comments.
 Runs specialized lenses for security, data integrity, API contracts, concurrency, and design.